slater2809/slater2809.github.io/_posts/2020-08-19-eda-functions.md

     return(out)
 ```

 I hope you can make use of these functions in assisting with one of the most important steps in the data science workflow!

-All the best,

-Sam